-A tunable multiferroic material requires the use of ferromagnetic materials along with ferroelectrics that are capable of undergoing cross-tuning or switching on the induction of magnetization by means of the electric field or polarization by the magnetic field (magnetodielectric effect).^{5,6} Our related recent study demonstrated the possibility of interactive couplings between dielectric charge electrons (e-) of C{60} (>DPAF-C9) 1 and magnetic d-spins,7 that is, normally, rare in naturally occurring materials.
-Organic chromophoric systems exhibiting ferroelectric characteristics are limited in availability and remain to be explored.8 Early promising organic ferroelectric materials were reported to be twocomponent co-crystals consisting of phenazine and chloranilic acid.9-11 The other example was given by the one-dimensional organic quantum magnet, tetrathiafulvalene-p-bromanil charge-transfer complex, via polarization.12 A majority of the
+One of tunable multiferroic materials requires the use of ferromagnetic materials along with ferroelectrics that are capable of undergoing cross-tuning or switching on the induction of magnetization by means of the electric field or polarization by the magnetic field (magnetodielectric effect).^{5,6} Our related recent study demonstrated the possibility of interactive couplings between dielectric charge electrons (e^-) of C60(>DPAF-C9) 1 and magnetic d-spins,7 that is, normally, rare in nature materials.
+Organic chromophoric systems exhibiting ferroelectric characteristics are limited in availability and remain to be explored.8 Early promising organic ferroelectric materials were reported to be two-component co-crystals consisting of phenazine and chloranilic acid.^{9-11} The other example was given by the one-dimensional organic quantum magnet, tetrathiafulvalene-p-bromanil charge-transfer complex, via polarization.12 Majority of known multiferroic materials, which show simultaneous ferroelectric and ferromagnetic ordering, is the class of binary metal oxides, such as BiFeO313 and BiMnO3 ferrites.
+In general, organic multiferroic material exhibiting both ferromagnetism and ferroelectricity is not readily accessible.